swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/conclusion.md

 # Conclusion

 Congratulations!
 You have successfully completed the fifth part of the guide.
-In this part, you learned how to annotate the data using Label Studio using AI assisted labeling.
+In this part, you learned how to annotate the data using Label Studio using AI-assisted labeling.
 You finally retrained the model using the newly labeled data.

 As you work with your data and model, you may find that certain labels need refinement or that additional data points require annotation.
 You can continuously improve the quality of your labeled dataset, to improve your model accuracy and effectiveness over time.
-Based on the model performance feedback, you can revisite and update the annotations to create a broader and more robust training set that better meets the needs of your project.
+Based on the model performance feedback, you can revisit and update the annotations to create a broader and more robust training set that better meets the needs of your project.

 The following diagram illustrates the bricks you set up at the end of this part: